From the photo vault:

 When the smoke finally cleared, the toll was devastating: 84 passengers on the Brooklyn plane were killed.
 Six people on the ground were killed, fifteen civilians and seventeen firemen were injured.
 In Staten Island all 44 people on the plane had been killed.

+In Brooklyn, 200 off-duty firemen responded and worked at the scene.
+The firefighting and recovery efforts at this, the worst commercial airline crash (at that time), would go on for several days.
 For the next several days members of the FDNY combed the wreckage of the crashed airliner, and searched the shattered neighborhood buildings.
 Pockets of fire were extinguished as the devastation left behind became evident.
 The six people killed on the ground were: an elderly church caretaker, a sanitation worker shoveling snow, two men selling Christmas trees on the sidewalk, a butcher in his shop and a man walking his dog.

 A total of 134 people had lost their lives.